 Children bear no responsibility.

 You should never say anything around your children that could be interpreted in any way to mean that they were somehow at fault for the dissolution of the marriage.
+If you hired a child custody attorney, you may also consult them on how to explain the whole situation to your kid/s.

 Don’t Ask Your Children About Your Ex